Nobody goes looking for a locksmith when they are having a good day. Getting locked out of your home or car is a stressful experience.

 Scammers are untrained.

 Most scammers are untrained or self-taught, which is why they don’t have a license.
 Some of them got their “training” by ripping off cars.
 You have to get a criminal background check to get a locksmith’s license, and they can’t manage to pass one of those, either.

 Do your homework!

 Researching a potential locksmith is the best way to make sure you are dealing with someone is legitimate.
 Check the locksmith’s website.
 Is it a thin site, or does it have a lot of content?
 Check third party review sites.
 What are other people saying about the locksmith?
-Are they licensed?
+Are they certified_trial?

 When you get them on the phone, ask for a ballpark quote.
 Does it sound realistic and reasonable for the type of job you’re asking the locksmith to do?

 Finally, jot down the locksmith’s license plate number once they roll up.
 This gives you some recourse if they’re dirty, giving you more information to pass on to the police.

 You could also just call us.
 Omega Locksmith has spent years developing a positive reputation in the Chicago Metro Area, and we’re happy to help you.
 We welcome you to check our licenses or anything else you need to check in order to know we’re on the up and up.
 We’re here to help, and we care about giving you a great experience.